-1. Smarter Search and Recommendations
+1. Smarter search and recommendations

 Sometimes, your customers are looking for a specific product but may name it incorrectly.
 If you’re only using keywords for that search, then people might not see what they want even if you sell it.

-The Amazon engine relies on ML to understand the patterns of search and recommendations specifically to encourage a purchase.
+The Amazon recommendation engine relies on ML to understand the patterns of search and recommendations specifically to encourage a purchase.
 As people buy more or less based on its results, the tool adapts.
-Thankfully, many of these advances are now available on ecommerce platforms and websites of even small shops through third-party developers and plugins.
+Thankfully, many of these advances are now available on eCommerce platforms and websites of even small shops through third-party developers and plugins.

 For online shopping, one of the most frequent starting points of machine learning and artificial intelligence is in personalizing the customer experience.
 This can be the secret sauce to landing more leads, converting more first sales, and establishing a relationship that leads to satisfied customers and high lifetime values.